 Keeping a track of timelines and times of day in your stories can be difficult, more so if you have main plot with several subplots.
 If you have two groups of characters in different locations and your story flits between them you need to make sure the timeline is correct.

 So in your diary make on Monday when the village was razed and then Thursday mark the soldiers arrived.
 If the distance to the village is five days go backwards in the diary to Sunday and put Soldiers set out from home towards village.

 This way you have a nice accurate progression and you can check back to make sure you remember.
 If you start to write a long scene about the soldiers arriving at the village the diary will remind you they arrived at dawn so no “sweltering sun” descriptions need to be included.

 This will (for those who want to be full time writers) help to give you an idea of how long it might take you.
-Remember a novelist has deadlines to keep to, publishers will often ask you how long it will take you to write your next novel.
+Remember a traditionally published novelist has deadlines to keep to, publishers will often ask you how long it will take you to write your next novel.

-Once you get into the habit of being more organised and automatically starting binders, profiles and making maps, then if you do become published it will all become second nature and you will be more efficient.
+Once you get into the habit of being more organised, automatically starting binders, profiles and making maps, then if you do become published it will all become second nature and you will be more efficient.